Sardi's: Resales

 The Sardi family owned the restaurant for six decades, until 1984, when Sardi's was sold to Show Biz Restaurant Inc. At the time, George Lang Corporation was planning a renovation of the restaurant in the near future.
 However, in June 1985, Vincent Sardi Jr. indicated that the deal had not been approved and that he still owned the restaurant; according to industry experts, he was asking for at least $7 million from a potential buyer.

 Vincent Jr. sold Sardi's to Ivan Bloch, who headed Sardi's Inc., in September 1986, after which Vincent Jr. moved to Vermont.
 Bloch then began raising $10 million to renovate Sardi's, and Sam Lopata was hired to redesign the restaurant, a project that was supposed to have taken two months.
 After Bloch failed to make payments and defaulted in April 1989, his debt was restructured.
 Ownership was transferred to Broadway Holdings Inc., which acquired Sardi's Inc. Paul Lapides of Broadway Holdings Inc. announced plans to sell $7.8 million of stock to small investors.

 When the owners defaulted again in June 1989, Sardi's filed for bankruptcy, and Vincent Sardi Jr. filed to take back ownership of the restaurant.
 The restaurant temporarily closed in June 1990 and reopened in November 1990 with new staff.
+Max Klimavicius became the restaurant's manager after it reopened.
 Vincent Jr. recalled that the restaurant was in poor condition; the ceiling was leaking, and patrons had to use styrofoam cups.
 The restaurant's revenue declined because many of its longtime customers had relocated elsewhere, as well as increased Broadway ticket prices and decreases in the number of active Broadway shows.
 Over the next two years, he spent $500,000 on renovations to entice customers to eat there.
 He restored the restaurant's original design and added a banquet hall on the third floor and a dining space on the fourth floor.
 These renovations increased the restaurant's capacity to 800, including 300 within the first-floor dining room.

+In 2026, Klimavicius announced that he would sell the restaurant to the Shubert Organization and would retire on June 24.
+The Shubert Organization closed Sardi's for renovation on June 24.